-Industrial farming practices that result in bare agricultural ground releases carbon into the atmosphere as greenhouse gases.
-It is the leading cause of our current climate crisis.
+Industrial farming practices that result in bare agricultural ground releases carbon into the atmosphere.
+It is seen as the leading cause of our current environmental issues.

 Reduction of Biodiversity

-Industrial farming methods have destroyed our natural biodiversity, accelerated species extinction and destroyed much of the world’s natural wildlife habitat.
+Industrial farming methods have depleted our natural biodiversity, accelerated species extinction and destroyed much of the world’s natural wildlife habitat.

 Drought & Desertification

 A third of earth’s soil is acutely degraded due to industrial agriculture resulting in desertification with over 40% of the world’s population affected.

 By transitioning to regenerative agricultural practices, we can help rebuild carbon levels.

 Multi-Species cropping increases diversity in farming systems by growing a variety of different plants together.
 It is the most effective way to improve soil health and reverses damage caused by years of industrial, full tillage farming practices.

 In practical terms, this means that a system of regenerative agriculture will look more like a natural ecosystem than a mono-cultured field.

 Cattle play a fundamental role in regenerating our soils.
 Holistic grazing frequently rotates livestock to help restore deserts back into grasslands.